NORAD: 1980 reorganization

 Following the 1979 Joint US-Canada Air Defense Study, the command structure for aerospace defense was changed, e.g., "SAC assumed control of ballistic missile warning and space surveillance facilities" on 1 December 1979 from ADCOM.
 The Aerospace Defense Command major command ended 31 March 1980.
-Its organizations in Cheyenne Mountain became the "ADCOM" specified command under the same commander as NORAD, e.g., HQ NORAD/ADCOM J31 manned the Space Surveillance Center.
+Its organizations in Cheyenne Mountain became the "ADCOM" specified command under the same commander as NORAD, e.g., HQ NORAD/ADCOM J31 staffed the Space Surveillance Center.

 In 1982, a NORAD Off-site Test Facility called the Test and Development Facility (TDF) was located at Peterson AFB.
 The DEW Line was to be replaced with the North Warning System (NWS), the Over-the-Horizon Backscatter (OTH-B) radar was to be deployed, more advanced fighters were deployed, and E-3 Sentry AWACS aircraft were planned for greater use.
 These recommendations were accepted by the governments in 1985.
 The United States Space Command was formed in September 1985 as an adjunct, but not a component of NORAD.

 NORAD was renamed North American Aerospace Defense Command in March 1981.

 Post–Cold War

 In 1989, NORAD operations expanded to cover counter-drug operations, for example, tracking of small aircraft entering and operating within the United States and Canada.
 DEW line sites were replaced between 1986 and 1995 by the North Warning System.
-The Cheyenne Mountain site was upgraded, but none of the proposed OTH-B radars are currently in operation.
+The Cheyenne Mountain site was upgraded.

-After the September 11 attacks, the NORAD Air Warning Center's mission included the interior airspace of North America.
+After the September 11 2001 attacks, the NORAD Air Warning Center's mission included the interior airspace of North America.

 The Cheyenne Mountain Realignment was announced in July 2006, to consolidate NORAD's day-to-day operations at Peterson Air Force Base.
-Cheyenne Mountain remains on "warm standby", staffed with support personnel.